devshark/personality-test-mcp/README.md

 - Scores responses according to established personality frameworks
 - Returns personality type and brief descriptions
 - Integrates with Ollama for personalized AI interactions
+- Allows users to go back and change previous answers

 ## Components